 On January 27, 2009, the Court expanded the Receivership to include VJC.
-VJC is a fully operating FBO business.
+VJC is a fully operating fixed-base operator, or "FBO," business.
 It includes a flight school, fueling service, hangar rentals, and a café.
 Since the Receiver's appointment as Receiver of VJC, he has taken control of it and is continuing to operate the business.
 The Receiver is continuing VJC's longstanding pursuit of a permit to build new hangers at the VJC.
 The Receiver believes that the permit to build more hangars, which was requested well before the Receiver's appointment, will make the VJC more attractive to potential purchasers and ultimately increase the value of the business.
-The Receiver has encountered some problems in connection with the ongoing management of the VJC.
-The City of Venice (the "City"), in contravention of its lease and specific direction from the Federal Aviation Authority ("FAA"), has refused to grant VJC authorization to develop four hangars at the VJC facility.
-The City officials have publicly announced their intent to terminate the VJC lease with the City and take over VJC's operations.
-The Receiver intends to vigorously resist any unwarranted interference by the City with what appears to be a substantial and valuable property right of VJC (and of the Receivership estate).

 The Receiver has possession and control of a building owned by VJC located at 400 Airport Avenue East, Venice, Florida, 34285 (the "VJC Building").
-The VJC Building has one known encumbrance: a loan with Northern Trust Bank, N.A., on which there is a remaining balance of \$1,978,274.00.
+The VJC Building has one known encumbrance: a loan with Northern Trust Bank, N.A., on which there is a remaining balance of \$1,963,790.00.